How Educators Can Use Claude Cowork to Turn a Folder of Readings, Notes, and Slide Drafts Into a Workshop Pack

 Old materials leak into the pack

 Fix: archive or remove outdated files before you start Cowork.
+Keep only current materials in source-readings, facilitation-notes, and slide-drafts.

 The output is too broad